 If you have an older Apple device gathering dust, why not take advantage of Apple's Trade In program?
 Get an estimate right now to find out what your old device is worth.
 Mail it or bring it into Apple to get an immediate discount off of what you're buying.
-Or if you prefer, you can receive an Apple gift card that you can use for a later purchase.
+Or, if you prefer, you can receive an Apple gift card that you can use for a later purchase.

-The discount is not percentage-based, rather, it will be different for each item.
-Shopping through this portal discounts the items automatically, it does not show original pricing.
+The discount is not percentage-based; rather, it will be different for each item.
+Shopping through this portal discounts the items automatically; it does not show original pricing.
 When shopping in the brick and mortar store, you will need a college ID or some other proof of attendance as well as a valid driver's license.

 Note: During Back to School season, Apple has traditionally done additional promotions.
-Last year, Apple offered a free pair of Beats headphones with purchase of a computer or iPad Pro plus 20 percent off AppleCare on top of the education discount.
+This year, Apple offered free AirPods with the purchase of a computer, iPad Pro, or iPad Air, plus 20% off AppleCare+ on top of the education discount.

 Teachers and educators

-You'll need to bring in proof of employment such as a teacher ID badge or pay stub.
-Your school will also need to be listed in Apple's system in order for the specialist to be able to apply your discount.
-In addition, if you're buying Apple products for your school, you can get a tax exemption.
+You'll need to bring in proof of employment, such as a teacher ID badge or pay stub.
+Your school will also need to be listed in Apple's system for the specialist to apply your discount.
+Also, if you're buying Apple products for your school, you can get a tax exemption.

 If you work for a school, charity, place of worship, or other tax-exempt institution and are buying Apple products for your workplace, you can be exempted from paying sales tax.
 You'll need to bring in all of the paperwork from your workplace that proves your tax-exempt status.
 This will be in addition to any discounts you receive.